DeepMarks/dotfiles/README.md

 ## TODO

+- Add/Iterate on Themes for QtConsole
-- Add set-theme support for QtConsole
+- Add Themes for jupyter notebook